 When it comes to footwear, socks are usually a necessity.
 Could you imagine wearing your running shoes, hiking boots, or ski boots without socks?
 You would have more blisters than toes in a matter of hours.

-So why do most climbers, especially the more experienced ones, choose not to wear socks whilst climbing?
-Good question!
+So why then do most gym rats, especially the more experienced ones, choose not to wear socks whilst climbing?

-Full disclosure, I have been climbing for almost two decades and I sometimes wear a thin ankle sock while climbing.
-Shocking I know.
+PS: Full disclosure, I have been climbing for almost two decades and I sometimes wear a thin ankle sock while climbing.
+That’s a shocking revelation, I know.
 I’ll share with you why (and where) I choose to wear socks with climbing shoes.